-GAAP should still be the foundation of an accountant’s professional toolkit.
-Make sure you keep your certifications current in these areas.
+- Generally Accepted Accounting Principles — GAAP should still be the foundation of an accountant’s professional toolkit.

-Finally, never underestimate the importance of soft skills.
+- Soft skills — Never underestimate the importance of soft skills.
 Although the technical skills on your resume might land you an interview, your soft skills will help you land – and succeed in – the job.
 Companies are looking for accounting professionals with a collaborative personality, an executive presence, conflict-management skills and adaptability.
 Of course, these aren’t the kind of skills easily taught in a classroom.
 But you can enhance them simply by paying attention to how others handle professional situations.
-Here are a few tips to get you started.

-Now that you know what accounting skills are in demand, check out the most in-demand accounting jobs, or take a look at our job listings.
+Now that you know what accounting skills are in demand, take a look at our temporary job listings.